Dentistry and Workers’ Compensation: What You Need to Know

 Would you want a spinal surgeon operating on your knee?
 While they may be trained in how to perform the procedure, they are not a specialist in doing so.
 Likewise, Dentistry has many specialties that address specific dental problems.

-I believe it is important for Injured Workers to consult with specialists in determining their course of treatment.
-Therefore, please consider this article as a resource to direct you to the correct specialty.
+I believe it is essential for Injured Workers to consult with specialists in determining their course of treatment.
+Therefore, please consider this article a resource to direct you to the correct specialty.

 What is a Dentist?

 A Dentist is a medical professional.
-They obtain a D.D.S. degree which stands for Doctor of Dental Surgery.
-While they do not go to regular medical school, they attend a medical school which is specifically dedicated to treating oral diseases.
+They obtain a D.D.S. degree, which stands for Doctor of Dental Surgery.
+While they do not attend regular medical school, they attend a medical school specifically dedicated to treating oral diseases.
 This training allows them to perform surgery.
-Further, there is additional training, programs, schooling and certification concerning specialization.
+Further, additional training, programs, schooling, and certification concerning specialization exist.

 Dentists provide services relating to the mouth.
 This includes diagnosis, prevention, and treatment of diseases, disorders, and conditions of the oral cavity.
 The practice of Dentistry can also treat areas including the temporomandibular joint.

 Dentists frequently do not work alone.
-Within dental offices, there are a number of support staff members who work with the dentists.
+Within dental offices, several support staff members work with dentists.
 These support staff members include Dental Assistants, Dental Hygienists, Dental Technicians, and Dental Therapists.

 What are the Dental Specialties?

-Within the field of Dentistry, there are various specialties which perform specialized dental services.
+Within the field of Dentistry, various specialties perform specialized dental services.
 These Dental Specialties include Endodontists, General Dentists, Orthodontists, Oral and Maxillofacial Surgeons, Pediatric Dentists, Periodontists, and Prosthodontists.

 What is an Endodontist?